UK's Labour unveils 'radical and ambitious' plan to remake Britain

 “They know we will go after the tax dodgers, the bad bosses and the big polluters so that everybody in our country gets a fair chance in life,” Corbyn said.

-His manifesto also promised to reverse privatizations begun by former Conservative Prime Minister Margaret Thatcher in the 1980s, by nationalizing rail, mail, water, and BT’s broadband network to provide free internet for all.
+His manifesto also promised to reverse privatisations begun by former Conservative Prime Minister Margaret Thatcher in the 1980s, by nationalising rail, mail, water, and BT’s broadband network to provide free internet for all.

-Those pledges have been mocked by the Conservatives, with Johnson calling plans to nationalize broadband as a “crazed Communist scheme”.
+Those pledges have been mocked by the Conservatives, with Johnson calling plans to nationalise broadband as a “crazed Communist scheme”.

 While business groups welcomed measures such as investment in infrastructure, they also warned many of Labour’s policies risked damaging business and the economy.